Skip to main content

 Tru Paraha

 Tru Paraha is a choreographer, poet, and performance writer living in Auckland.
 Her poetry has been widely published as live readings, audio performances, and in anthologies, literary journals, galleries, and digital platforms.
 Her experimental sequence ‘in my darkling universe’ features in AUP New Poets 8, published by Auckland University Press.
-She is a 2023 recipient of the Karekare House Artists’ Residency, working toward a visual collection.
+She was a 2023 recipient of the Karekare House Artists’ Residency, working toward a visual collection.